tyoshino/streams_integration/FetchBodyPrecondition.md

     - `req.json()`
     - `req.text()`
 - `req.clone()` fail when `req.bodyUsed` is set.
 - The following operations fail when `req.bodyUsed` is set.
-Otherwise, they set `req`'s `body passed flag`, confiscate the underlying source and queue from `req.body` and error it.
+Otherwise, they set `req`'s `body passed flag`, acquire the lock of `req.body`, release it when done (the body becomes `"closed"` when done).
     - `new Request(req)`
     - `cache.put(req, res)`